PranavC10/Zomato-Bangalore-EDA/README.md

 • Matplotlib
 • Plotly & Cufflinks

-## Data Preparation
+## Data Description
 The dataset contains the following Columns:

+I looked at the differrent different trends  in the data and the value counts for the various categorical variables.
+Below are a few highlights from the pivot tables.

-Name:  Name of the restaurant
+• Name:  Name of the restaurant

-rest_type: Type of restaurant
+• rest_type: Type of restaurant

-online_order : Online order is availble or not for restaurant
+• online_order : Online order is availble or not for restaurant

-approx_cost(for two people)	: Contains the approximate cost of meal for two
+• approx_cost(for two people)	: Contains the approximate cost of meal for two

-Cuisine Category: Consists of different food categories
+• Cuisine Category: Consists of different food categories

-City:  Name of the city the restaurant is located in.
+• City:  Name of the city the restaurant is located in.

-location: Contains the neighbourhood in which the restaurant is located
+• location: Contains the neighbourhood in which the restaurant is located

-URL: This feature contains the URL of the restaurant on the Zomato website
+• URL: This feature contains the URL of the restaurant on the Zomato website

-Cuisine: Cuisine avalible in Restaurant
+• Cuisine: Cuisine avalible in Restaurant

-book_table: Table booking available or not
+• book_table: Table booking available or not

-address : Address of the restaurant
+• address : Address of the restaurant

-rate: Contains the overall rating of the restaurant out of 5
+• rate: Contains the overall rating of the restaurant out of 5

-Votes: Contains total number of votes for the restaurant
+• Votes: Contains total number of votes for the restaurant

-listed_in(type): Type in which restraurant is listed on Zomato
+• listed_in(type): Type in which restraurant is listed on Zomato

-phone: Contact number of restaurant
+• phone: Contact number of restaurant

+## Data Cleaning
+I made the following changes and created the following variables:

+• Deleted the columns URL, address and phone as they were not important for analysis

+• Removed Duplicate Rows

+• Deleted dish_liked Column it was having too many null values

+• Renamed the column 'approx_cost(for two people)' :'cost','listed_in(type)':'type','listed_in(city)':'city'

+• Cleaned the cost column as it was an object data type.Removed the comma and converted it into the numeric data type

+• Cleaned the rate column  and converted it into the numeric data type

+## EDA